hktang/covid-hyogo/README.md

 - [ ] Thai
 - [ ] Vietnamese

+To translate, visit [the localization project at Transifex.com][5] and click `Help Translate "Covid-19 in Hyogo"`.
+A free Transifex account is needed.

 This will be pro bono work, but let me buy you a beer if you locate in Hyogo. :)

 ## Usage